ESL Podcasts

 After you listen to today's podcast, perhaps you would like to spend some time in our Library, browsing our growing collection of grammar lessons and audio stories.

 We chose this story for today's podcast because Tung Mei effectively uses the present perfect verb tense in her essay.
 Tung Mei wrote this essay in her college ESL class.
-If you would like to read the full essay while listening to the audio, please click on the Easy Writer CD-ROM image to the right to find out how you can obtain a copy of the software.
+If you would like to read the full essay while listening to the audio, please become a member of our "Inner Circle" and gain access to all the Easy Writer essays.

 Since they came to this country, their lives have gone in different directions.